Are ACON Trampolines Worth the Money? | Unbiased Insights

 7 Cons of ACON

-1. ACON’s Trampolines might be too expensive for some budgets.
+1. ACON’s Trampolines might be too expensive for some budgets (trampolines with nets cost between $1,157-$3,999, the most expensive price range among the main trampoline brands.).

-3. Their static metal poles are a potential safety hazard for wayward jumpers.
+3. Their static metal poles are a potential safety hazard for wayward jumpers if padding were to wear down and they were to contact the poles with force.

 5. The springs take off roughly 2 ft of jumping space.
-So, a 15 ft ACON Trampoline = roughly 13 ft of jumping space.
+So, a 15 ft ACON Trampoline = the equivalent of a 13 ft trampoline in terms of room to jump.

 6. They do not sell newer trampoline shapes like oval and square trampolines.

-7. ACON Trampoline Warranty coverage is not consistent for all trampoline components (1-2 years for other components like the safety padding.)
+7. ACON's trampoline warranty coverage is not consistent for all trampoline components (1-2 years for other components like the safety padding and enclosure.)

 User Reviews of ACON Trampolines

-Taking a gaze at ACON’s reviews online reveals that customers generally have a positive experience with their Trampolines.
+ACON's online reviews reveal that customers generally have a positive experience with their trampolines.

-They don’t have a high number of reviews on some of their models, but there’s enough to at least get a sense of how they perform.
+They don’t have high review counts on some of their models, but there’s enough to at least get a sense of how they perform.

 Here are some notable ratings from various sources: